scious/documentation/docs/scious-search/latest.md

 ### Sync Search Index

+This is the action used to sync indices.
+While we've already set it up for you within our [sync admin template](https://plugins.scious.io/scious-search-admin), you can use it to make a custom search index administration page.

 <Figure src="img/scious-search/Sync search record.png" />

 **Inputs**

 1. `Search Provider` The search provider you've synced your data with.
-2. `Website Home URL` Enter the dynamic expression "Website Home URL"
+2. `Website Home URL` Decides which environment we're going to synchronize.
+In general, you'll want to enter Bubble's dynamic expression "Website Home URL" but you can build your various environment URLs seperately (say, to be selected from a dropdown) to feed this input.
 3. `Data Type` The data type to sync.
 4. `Fields to search` The Bubble fields to sync supplied as a JSON list.
 For example `['Author','Title','Created Date']`.
 If empty, then all columns will be synced.
 Empty is defined as nothing at all, `[]`, `['']`, or `[""]`.
 Any other value will result in an error.
 5. `Fields to sort` The Bubble fields that your search results can be sorted by (supplied as a JSON list).